 The Kinney line of vacuum pumps have been used in chemical processing facilities around the world for over 100 years.
 These vacuum pumps are known for their durability and ruggedness in harsh applications.
 Our experience and application knowledge provides us with the means to offer our customers technical system design capabilities.

-Low-pressure steam exhaust from industrial operations such as evaporators or cookers is usually vented to the atmosphere or condensed in a cooling tower.
 Simultaneously, other plant operations may require intermediate-pressure steam at 20 to 25 PSIG.
 Instead of letting down high-pressure steam across a throttling valve to meet these needs, lowpressure waste steam can be mechanically compressed or boosted to a higher pressure so that it can be reused.